-If you can’t have major surgery because your lung function is reduced or you have other serious medical problems, or if the cancer has spread too far to be removed, other treatments may be used to relieve some symptoms.
+If you can’t have major surgery because your lung function is at a low level or you have other serious medical problems, or if the cancer has spread too much to be removed, other treatments may be used to relieve some symptoms.

 These treatments, called palliative procedures, can relieve symptoms, but they do not cure the cancer and are recommended only if you can’t have surgery to completely remove the tumor.
 If you are treated with these procedures you may also get radiation therapy.

 Treating airway blockage

 If the tumor is blocking airways in the lung, it might lead to pneumonia or shortness of breath.
 Removing most of the tumor through a bronchoscope or destroying most of it with a laser (on the end of a bronchoscope) can be helpful.
 In some cases, a bronchoscope may be used to place a stent (a stiff tube) made of metal or silicone in the airway after treatment to help keep it open.

 In rare instances, fluid can build up inside the chest (outside of the lungs), press on the lungs and affect breathing.
 Usually, a hollow needle is put through the skin and into the pleural space to remove the fluid.
 (This is known as a thoracentesis.)
 For most people, removing the fluid can relieve breathing problems right away, but the fluid will often build up again quickly if nothing else is done.